Execute the app as one or more stateless processes

 The memory space or filesystem of the process can be used as a brief, single-transaction cache.
 For example, downloading a large file, operating on it, and storing the results of the operation in the database.
 The twelve-factor app never assumes that anything cached in memory or on disk will be available on a future request or job – with many processes of each type running, chances are high that a future request will be served by a different process.
 Even when running only one process, a restart (triggered by code deploy, config change, or the execution environment relocating the process to a different physical location) will usually wipe out all local (e.g., memory and filesystem) state.

-Asset packagers (such as Jammit or django-compressor) use the filesystem as a cache for compiled assets.
-A twelve-factor app prefers to do this compiling during the build stage, such as the Rails asset pipeline, rather than at runtime.
+Asset packagers like django-assetpackager use the filesystem as a cache for compiled assets.
+A twelve-factor app prefers to do this compiling during the build stage.
+Asset packagers such as Jammit and the Rails asset pipeline can be configured to package assets during the build stage.

 Some web systems rely on “sticky sessions” – that is, caching user session data in memory of the app’s process and expecting future requests from the same visitor to be routed to the same process.
 Sticky sessions are a violation of twelve-factor and should never be used or relied upon.
 Session state data is a good candidate for a datastore that offers time-expiration, such as Memcached or Redis.